110 million comments from Hacker News: medium data full-text / analytics test

 SYSTEM DROP UNCOMPRESSED CACHE,

-SYSTEM DROP COMPILED EXPRESSION CACHEafter each query .
+SYSTEM DROP COMPILED EXPRESSION CACHEbefore testing each new query (not each attempt of the same query).

 "index.queries.cache.enabled": falsein its configuration